US plans oil, gas lease sale in Alaska’s Arctic refuge

 “Today we put the oil industry on notice.
 Any oil companies that bid on lease sales for the coastal plain of Arctic National Wildlife Refuge should brace themselves for an uphill legal battle fraught with high costs and reputational risks,” Jamie Rappaport Clark, president and CEO of Defenders of Wildlife, said in a statement.

 Alaska’s Republican congressional delegation celebrated the passage of legislation in 2017 allowing for drilling in the refuge’s 1.5 million-acre coastal plain, seeing it as a way to boost oil production, create jobs and generate royalties.
+The legislation called for at least two lease sales to be held within 10 years.

 Alaska political leaders for years pushed for opening the area for exploration in a state that relies heavily on oil.
 But the Indigenous Gwich’in people have opposed development within the refuge, citing concerns about the effects on a caribou herd that they have relied on for subsistence.
 Conservation groups also have fought drilling in the refuge.

+In a lawsuit filed in August, opponents alleged that the Bureau of Land Management failed to adequately consider potential effects of a leasing program on climate change, polar bears, caribou and other resources in its environmental review.

-Last month, the Bureau of Land Management announced a 30-day period for parties to nominate or comment on land in the refuge’s coastal plain that could be part of a sale.
+Last month, the land agency announced a 30-day period for parties to nominate or comment on land in the refuge’s coastal plain that could be part of a sale.
 It said it also would seek comments on whether the size of any tracts of land should be reduced and whether any should receive special considerations.

-The land agency said a notice that solicits bids would be published at least 30 days ahead of the sale, which it expects to hold on Jan.
+The agency said a notice that solicits bids would be published at least 30 days ahead of the sale, which it expects to hold on Jan.
 6. However, the comment period was not set to end until Dec.
 17.

-The agency did not immediately respond to requests for comment.
+The Bureau of Land Management did not immediately respond to requests for comment.

 Its Alaska director, Chad Padgett, said in a news release that oil and gas from the coastal plain “is an important resource for meeting our nation’s long-term energy demands and will help create jobs and economic opportunities.”